Call for Papers: IEEE Transactions on Human-Machine Systems

 Special Issue on Brain Discovery and Neurotechnology:

-This special issue is motivated by the success of the IEEE Brain Discovery and Neurotechnology Workshop held in October 2024.
+This special issue is motivated by the success of the recent IEEE Brain Discovery and Neurotechnology Workshops.
 This annual workshop is sponsored by the IEEE Brain Technical Community.
 It is intended to foster interactions among researchers and clinical practitioners working on various aspects of neurotechnology including development and deployment of neurotechnology, the study of the brain function through neuroimaging technology and machine learning, and translation of emerging neurotechnologies to clinical practice.
 The proposed Special Issue seeks high-quality contributions based on talks and posters presented at IEEE Brain Discovery and Neurotechnology Workshop.
 Submissions need to be original research and may be extensions of the work presented at the workshop.
 Submissions should align with the call for contributions to the workshop and should also fall within the scope of the IEEE Transactions on Human-Machine Systems.
 We welcome a broad range of contributions for advancing the understanding of the human brain through new neural signal recording technology, machine learning, or translation to clinical studies.
-Potential contributions may address, but are not limited to:

 • Low-cost wearable electroencephalography (EEG), Ultra high-density EEG, Stereoelectroencephalography (sEEG)